MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 The MEF LSO Sonata SDK is released under the Apache 2.0 license.

 ## Maturity Level
-These APIs files are evolving and subject to change.
-They are derived from documents that are either ratified standards, or draft standards that have not yet completed the review cycles and approvals necessary to achieve the status as a MEF standard.
-The MEF is making these publicly available at this time to invite wider industry review.
+The API files contained in this SDK are evolving and subject to change.
+They are based on documents that are either ratified standards, or draft standards that have not yet completed the review cycles and approvals necessary to achieve the status as a MEF standard.
+MEF is making these publicly available at this time to invite wider industry review.

 ## Contents

 This SDK contains the following items:

 *  COPYRIGHT - Copyright 2019 MEF Forum
 *  LICENSE - Contains a copy of the Apache 2.0 license
 *  README - This file
 *  payload_description - Common descriptors are found in this directory
 	*  ProductSpecDescription – Contains reference JSON schemas for product specification description.